graphql-aspnet/graphql-aspnet.github.io/docs/controllers/type-extensions.md

 Theoretically, yes.
 But take a moment and think about performance.
 For basic objects with few dozen properties which is faster:

 -   One database query to retrieve 24 columns of a single record then only use six in a graph result.
--   Six separate database queries, one for each 10 character string value requested.
+-   Six separate database queries, one for each string value requested.

-Type extensions shine in parent-child relationships when preloading data is a concern but be careful not to go isolating every graph field just to avoid retrieving data unless absolutely necessary.
-Retrieving a few extra bytes of string data is negligible compared to querying a database 20 times.
+Type extensions shine in parent-child relationships when preloading data is a concern but be careful not to go isolating every graph field just to avoid retrieving data.
+Fetching a few extra bytes from a database is negligible compared to querying a database 20 individual times.
 Your REST APIs likely do it as well and they even transmit that data down the wire to the client and the client has to discard it.

 It comes down to your use case.
 There are times when it makes sense to query data separately using type extensions and times when preloading whole objects is better.
 For many applications, once you've deployed to production, the queries being executed are finite.
 Design your model objects and extensions to be performant in the ways your data is being requested, not in the ways it _could be_ requested.